Thrive in your environment

 The Inclusive Graduate Education Network (IGEN) provides these helpful resources for supporting graduate student wellbeing.

-Comprised of elected student representatives, the Graduate Student Union works to improve graduate students' quality of life through a variety of efforts including conference travel funding, convening an annual Graduate Research Symposium, hosting events, fostering interdisciplinary and community connections, and serving as student advocates to the administration.
+Comprised of elected student representatives, the Graduate Student Government works to improve graduate students' quality of life through a variety of efforts including conference travel funding, convening an annual Graduate Research Symposium, hosting events, fostering interdisciplinary and community connections, and serving as student advocates to the administration.

 Family time: an important part of graduate studies